-- a.
-Provide consultation and technical information on the safe handling of biological agents and toxins. - b.
-Periodically review, maintain, and update the University of Utah Biosafety Manual, as well as the University of Utah Exposure Control Plan, which specifically addresses requirements for work with human blood or other potentially infectious material (OPIM), including human cell lines. - c.
-Coordinate and provide oversight for the annual certification of biological safety cabinets by an outside contractor. - d.
-Review and recommend purchases of biological safety cabinets and other related safety equipment. - e.
-Advise in the disinfection of facilities and equipment. - f.
-Assist in the development of safety and exposure control plans and training programs. - g.
-Assist with incident investigations. - h.
-Submit incident reports to the National Institutes of Health Office of Science Policy following violations of the NIH Guidelines for Research Involving Recombinant or Synthetic Nucleic Acids, such as failure to register non-exempt work with the IBC, exposures to recombinant or synthetic nucleic acid molecules, or any significant research-related accidents and illnesses.

-i.
-Submit an annual report to the Vice President for Research and Associate Vice President for Research Integrity and Compliance on activities of the IBC, including details of incidents occurring in laboratories registered with the IBC.
+- Provide consultation and technical information on the safe handling of biological agents and toxins. - ii.
+Annually review, maintain, and update the University of Utah Biosafety Manual, as well as the University of Utah Exposure Control Plan, which specifically addresses requirements for work with human blood or other potentially infectious material (OPIM), including human cell lines. - iii.
+Coordinate and provide oversight for the annual certification of biological safety cabinets by an outside contractor. - iv.
+Review and recommend purchases of biological safety cabinets and other related safety equipment. - v.
+Advise in the disinfection of facilities and equipment. - vi.
+Assist in the development of safety and exposure control plans and training programs. - vii.
+Assist with investigations of incidents involving biological materials. - viii.
+Submit incident reports to the National Institutes of Health Office of Science Policy following violations of the NIH Guidelines for Research Involving Recombinant or Synthetic Nucleic Acids, such as failure to register non-exempt work with the IBC, exposures to recombinant or synthetic nucleic acid molecules, or any significant research-related accidents and illnesses. - ix.
+Submit an annual report to the Vice President for Research and Associate Vice President for Research Integrity & Compliance on activities of the IBC, including details of incidents occurring in laboratories registered with the IBC.